 Spicebush is a diaphoretic, meaning it promotes sweating and is useful for colds, flus and of course fevers.
 It was a popular remedy for fever among Native folks and european settlers alike.
 One of it's folk names is "feverbush".

-Take well dried berries (never use wet material in honey infusions, it can spoil and promote mold).
+Take well dried berries (never use wet material in honey infusions, it can spoil and promote mold.
+If you want to use fresh berries, check out this more recent post).
 Gently warm honey, not to boiling, in a double boiler and add 1/4 c. berries to 1 quart of honey.
 Allow to warm and infuse on the stove top, occasionally stirring for 15-20 minutes.
 Pout into a clean jar and lid, allow to sit one week, occasionally stirring with a clean spoon in the jar.
 Strain out the berries after one week, and store honey out of direct sunlight in a cool, dry place.
 Use 2 tablespoons of this honey in combination with other herbs for cold and flu like Bee Balm, Boneset, Mints, etc.

 Other Awesome Recipes from Around the Blogosphere: